wp-plugins/ad-inserter/readme.txt

 Some HTML/Javascript code
 </div>
 <?php echo "PHP code by Ad Inserter"; ?>`

+= How can I insert code block directly into template php file? =

+Call adinserter function with code block number as parameter.
+Example:

+`<?php adinserter (AD_NUMBER); ?>`

+This would generate code as defined for the code block number AD_NUMBER.

 = How can I create contextual Amazon ad (to show items related to the post)? =